 Super!
 Based on the above, we will now use Manifold to assign Latitude / Longitude projection.

-We switch to the Component pane.
+We switch to the Info pane, which shows the Component tab.
 The coordinate system is shown in red color, using the Pseudo Mercator system as a place holder.
 That tells us a coordinate system has not yet been assigned.